variablenix/ansible.mailstack/README.md

 `ansible-playbook main.yml --check --diff --ask-vault-pass --tags "doveconfig"`

 #### MailCrypt plugin
 The default configuration used with this role uses the MailCrypt plugin defined in `10-mail.conf` to encrypt mail store files.
 The expected public and private [elliptic curve](https://wiki.dovecot.org/Plugins/MailCrypt#EC_key) keys default to the `/etc/dovecot/mcrypt` directory.
-Both the private and public key files should be encrypted using Ansible Vault and `--ask-vault-pass` passed for the required decryption.

 ### LDAP
 The supported LDAP mail attributes provisioned with this role require [postfix-book.schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema) to be loaded with an LDAP backend server such as OpenLDAP.